gaveer/Krowi_Addons/Krowi_AchievementFilter/CurseForgeDescription.md

 <li>A <em><strong>tutorial</strong> </em>for first time users with an ingame explanation of the most important features.</li>
 <li>The option to <strong><em>keybind</em></strong> the new tab so it opens in one go.
 (Game Menu -&gt; Key Bindings -&gt; Addons -&gt; Krowi's Achievement Filter)</li>
 <li><strong><em>ElvUI skin</em></strong>.
 (See the ingame options on how to enable each part.)</li>
-<li>Coming in 9.1 section.
-This section is guarded with spoiler warnings and will be removed once 9.1 is live.</li>
+<li><del>Coming in 9.1 section.
+This section is guarded with spoiler warnings and will be removed once 9.1 is live.</del></li>
 <li>Clicking achievements in meta achievements select the achievement in the new tab.</li>
 </ul>
 <p><strong>Planned in next version</strong></p>
 <ul>
-<li>Probably 9.1 full release.</li>
+<li>Worldmap button.
+This is similar to the Current Zone category but will show achievements for the zone you're viewing.</li>
 </ul>
 <p><strong>Planned in future version</strong></p>
 <ul>